Making decisions about changing careers or jobs is often very hard. We need to consider many important factors. But science can help us!

 When contemplating a change in your professional life there are many ways of achieving your desired outcomes.
 These outcomes are usually what prompt your desire for change.
-For example, you may want to feel differently, to have more time to pursue hobbies or spend with loved ones, or to simply spend your days doing something that is more or less challenging than your current work.
+For example, you may want to feel some passion for your work that you don’t right now.
+You might want to have more time to pursue hobbies or spend with loved ones.
+Maybe you simply want to spend your days doing something that is more (or less!) challenging than your current work.

-However, the process of getting to those desired outcomes is usually less certain and linear than we would like it to be.
-The uncertainty of a professional change can be unsettling if it seems completely serendipitous and disorganized.
-However, if you think of the change process in scientific terms it may give you comfort in the process of achieving your desired outcomes.
+However, the process of getting to those desired outcomes is usually less certain and linear than would be ideal.
+The unpredictability of a professional change can be unsettling if it’s executed in a haphazard or disorganized way.
+However, if you think of the change process in scientific terms, it may be help you achieve your desired outcomes.
 In other words, think about tackling a professional change much like a scientist would tackle an empirical question.